 This two-semester sequence continues to develop the student's proficiency in Spanish language, enabling students to communicate successfully in everyday situations.
 They will also build on their reading and writing skills.
-For students who have taken two or three years of Spanish in high school.
-Students with more than three years of Spanish may NOT take Spanish 201 or 202.
-Additionally, students who pass 202 cannot take 201 at a later date.
+Students who pass SPAN 202 cannot take SPAN 201 at a later date.